Kanye West Stuns Fans by Recreating Kim Kardashian Wedding at Donda Listening Event - E! Online

 Video posted to a fan account appeared to show Kanye and the bride holding hands as they made their way out of the venue after the album had finished playing.

-The night brought plenty of other shockers as well, with fans noting that contributions from both Jay-Z and Kid Cudi that had been heard during previous versions of the album were not included this time around.
+The night, during which Kanye wore all black and had his face covered by a mask for most of the time, brought plenty of other shockers.
+Fans noted that contributions from both Jay-Z and Kid Cudi, which were heard during previous versions of the album, were not included this time around.

-One performer who did make the cut on this version was DaBaby, who recently faced backlash over homophobic comments he made earlier this summer.
+One performer making the cut on this version was DaBaby, who recently faced backlash over homophobic comments he made earlier this summer.
+DaBaby, whose verse appeared to replace Jay-Z's, was seen standing on the home's porch at the stadium.

-Also surprising viewers was the fact that Marilyn Manson was apparently on the porch of the home throughout the event.
-The rocker was accused of rape and assault by a former partner in a May lawsuit.
+Also surprising viewers was the fact that Marilyn Manson was standing on the porch of the home throughout the event as well.
+In a May lawsuit, the rocker was accused by a former partner of rape and assault, and in February, he denied other allegations of abuse against him.

 Another star who was on the porch was dancehall singer Shenseea, as she posted an image of herself to her Instagram Story after the event.